 Review Sheet: Test 2

 No make up tests will be given.
 If you cannot take the test at the assigned time, you must arrange with me to take the exam at the testing center BEFORE the scheduled date of the exam.
 No late finals exams or short essays will be accepted.
-The scond exam will be given from 10:15 to 12:15 on Wednesday, May 18th in Hinde Auditorium which is on the first floor of the University Union.
+The scond exam will be given from 12:30 to 3 PM on Tuesday, May 15th in Hinde Auditorium which is on the first floor of the University Union.
 Note that there are two parts to this exam.
 Part I consists of 10 short answers.
 See instructions below.
 Part I will be done in Hinde Auditorium and, blue book is required for Part I. Be prepared to have your bluebook checked.
 Part II consists of an approximately 3 page essay.
-This essay should be handed in at the time of the test, not submitted via email.
+This essay should be completed outside of class and be ready to hand in at the time of the test, not submitted via email.
 See below Part II for the essay question.

 A. Be able to select 10 out of 15 words, phrases or sentences and state the meaning of these words, phrases, sentences.
 Link to Sample Answer.